OpenMined/PySyft/README.md

 ## Pre-Installation

-Optionally, we recommend that you install PySyft within a virtual environment.
+Optionally, we recommend that you install PySyft within the [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/overview.html) virtual environment.
+If you are using Windows, I suggest installing [Anaconda and using the Anaconda Prompt](https://docs.anaconda.com/anaconda/user-guide/getting-started/) to work from the command line.

 ```bash
 conda create -n pysyft python=3